dali-lab/dali-challenges/docs/website_challenge.md

 ### OS X ###

 🚀 Install [Homebrew](http://brew.sh/).
 This is a package manager for all things open source.
 We will use `brew` extensively to setup your dev environment.
 If you run `brew doctor` it should be mostly error free.

 ### Various Linux ###

-Most of the directions through the class will be very similar on the various flavors of linux.
+Most of the following directions will be very similar on the various flavors of Linux.
 Mostly just replace any `brew` command with the package manager for your system (apt on Ubuntu or yum on Fedora).

 ### Windows ###

 Windows is a trickier dev environment.
-We'll try to provide directions but these may need revision.
+We'll try to provide directions, but these may need revision.

 In general though whenever we refer to 💻 Terminal you can just use ***Git Shell*** (which comes bundled with the GitHub app).
 You may want to check out [Chocolatey](http://chocolatey.org) which is a package manager for Windows.